hkamesh476/BOb/README.md

    ```bash
    npm start
    ```
-   Server will run on http://localhost:3001
+   Server will run on http://127.0.0.1:3001

 2. Start the frontend (in the ui directory):
    ```bash
    npm start
    ```
-   Application will open in your browser at http://localhost:3000
+   Application will open in your browser at http://127.0.0.1:3000

 3. (Optional) Start the Flask frontend (in the flask_frontend directory):
    ```bash
    python app.py
    ```
-   Flask frontend will run on http://localhost:3000
+   Flask frontend will run on http://127.0.0.1:3000

+   ⚠️ Note: Only one frontend (React or Flask) can run on port 3000 at a time.
+Stop one before starting the other.

 ## Usage Guide